laipn/company-fit/README.md

 > "All religious stuff aside, the fact is, people who can't kill will always be subject to those who can" - Sergeant Brad "Iceman" Colbert
 >
 > Similarly people without morals will always be an disadvantage to those without morals -- since an immoral person is bound by strictly fewer rules than a moral one.
 Thus at the level of the individual, natural selection in social contests tends to [select](https://pmc.ncbi.nlm.nih.gov/articles/PMC10558718/) for the immoral over the moral.
 The only question then is given a company's processes, how much of an advantage does immorality net you?

+## Personal Ethics (Unfinished)

+This section isn't putting ethics under a microscope per se, it's assessing whether the company at face value (e.g. it's role in progressing/harming society, charitable initiatives, etc) is compatible with my own set of ethics.
+As such there are a lot of [trolly problems](https://en.wikipedia.org/wiki/Trolley_problem) at play.

+> [!IMPORTANT]
+> This section is unfinished.
+It remains unfinished because unless I'm interviewing for a particularly "evil" company or one that doesn't pay well (e.g. a charity), this section isn't necessary to fill out.
+My opinion is that money solves most social problems, therefore the ability to provide money for charities (through donation matching or just large salary) satisfies my personal ethical requirements.
+>
+> In terms of ethical preferences, I tend to favor [individualizing moral foundations](https://en.wikipedia.org/wiki/Moral_foundations_theory#Main_five) which explains why [charitable donations](https://journals.sagepub.com/doi/10.1002/per.2256) is important.

 ## Appendix